Block properties

 In a tour block

-• Cancel tour: Exit the tour using the cancel exit node.
+- Cancel tour: Exit the tour using the

-In a block template, you can define the action property like any other property.
+In a component, you can define the action property like any other property.
 The properties to fill out are:

 import { type Action, type ComponentProps } from "@flows/react";